fmotalleb/junction/README.md

 ```

-Place the configuration file in the root directory or specify its path using the `--config` flag.
+Place the configuration file in the process working directory (file name 'junction.toml') or specify its path using the `--config` flag.

 ---